Rule one in business and marketing is to know your audience and where you can find them.

 If you do the same things that others are doing, you're not doing enough.
 Your aim is to improve on what others are doing so you can overtake them.

-Why Do a Competitive Analysis in Marketing?
+Why Do a Competitor Analysis in Marketing?

 Research is to marketing what training and nutrition are to athletes.
 It makes you better and moves you towards your goals.